-This draft evidence report was developed with input from diverse stakeholders, including patients, clinicians, researchers, and manufacturers of the agents of focus in this review.
+This evidence report was developed with input from diverse stakeholders, including patients, clinicians, researchers, and manufacturers of the agents of focus in this review.

 Patients and patient groups discussed that T2DM has a substantial impact on daily life, including trying to manage diet and blood glucose readings, affording testing supplies and medications, and managing complications of the disease.
 Patients described the frustrations of trying to follow prescribed diets, particularly when the dietary recommendations conflict (e.g., patients with diabetes are recommended to limit carbohydrates while patients with CKD are recommended to avoid a high protein diet).
-Glycemic control, particularly HbA1c levels, is one of the most important actionable and short-run outcomes to patients, and patients value potentially getting to near normal glycemic levels.30 Improvements in glucose tracking with new technologies such as continuous glucose monitors (CGM) are empowering to patients to help manage their daily life.
+Glycemic control, particularly HbA1c levels, is one of the most important actionable and short-run outcomes to patients, and patients value potentially getting to near normal glycemic levels.30 Improvements in glucose tracking with new technologies such as continuous glucose monitors (CGM) are empowering to patients to help manage their daily life and achieve their glycemic goal.
 Weight loss is another critical struggle described by patients, and patients would welcome medications that would produce significant weight loss.
-Patients also spoke about feelings of guilt and self-blame for their diabetes, describing the stigma they feel about the perception of diabetes as a "lifestyle" disease that they should be able to control with their actions, even though the causes of diabetes are complex and genetics can play an important role.
+Patients also spoke about feelings of guilt and self-blame for their diabetes, describing the stigma they feel about the perception of diabetes as a "lifestyle" disease that they should be able to control with their actions, even though the causes of diabetes are complex, and genetics can play an important role.

-Affordability of diabetes medications and access to CGMs were cited as major barriers to the successful management of T2DM.
-Medication costs for patients with diabetes can be substantial, even for those who are insured.
+Affordability of diabetes medications and access to CGMs were cited as major barriers to managing T2DM, particularly for patients who are taking medications.
+Medication costs for patients with diabetes can be substantial, even for those who are insured, and this can affect adherence to medication.
 For example, co-pays and co-insurance for insulin and newer medications like GLP-1 RAs can be very high, particularly for patients with high deductible health plans, even if they successfully navigate a time-consuming prior authorization process.
-For patients with lower socioeconomic status, the inability to pay can lead to skipping medication doses and cancelling medical appointments.
-Additionally, patients often have multiple comorbidities such as cardiac or renal disease, which can further increase the financial burden of medications.
+For patients with lower socioeconomic status, the inability to pay can lead to skipping medication doses and cancelling medical appointments, which may be associated with adverse clinical outcomes.31 Additionally, patients often have multiple comorbidities such as cardiac or renal disease, which can further increase the financial burden of medications.
 Patients may turn to foundations or prescription assistance programs from manufacturers to help with medication costs; however, patients with Medicare are usually not eligible for manufacturer prescription assistance programs so such programs have limited reach.
 Finally, although patients described new technologies such as CGMs as "game changers" in terms of helping them manage their disease, obtaining insurance coverage for CGMs can be very challenging.

 Patients discussed that another unmet need is more detailed and comprehensive education about disease management and trajectory, particularly in the time period around diagnosis.
 In addition, linguistically and culturally sensitive education delivered within the community appears to be a key to improving patient engagement and self-management of the disease.
-This is particularly important because the burden of diabetes is substantial in minority populations, with Native

-Americans/Alaska Natives, Blacks, Hispanics, and Asians having a higher rate of disease compared with White Americans.
+This is particularly important because the burden of diabetes is substantial in minority populations, with Native Americans/Alaska Natives, Blacks, Hispanics, and Asians having a higher rate of disease compared with White Americans.
 Thus, patient groups mentioned that a greater focus on efforts to decrease disparities in prevention and treatment of diabetes and accurate modeling of the health effects of diabetes are critical to improving health equity.